ppy/osu-wiki/wiki/Glossary/en.md

 ### Comboset

-A comboset is a group of combos that starts their count at 1 and goes up for each hit circle and/or slider until a slider or a new comboset starts.
+A group of combos that starts their count at 1 and goes up for each hit circle and/or slider until a slider or a new comboset starts.

 The last object in a comboset can help give the player a little health boost if they obtain a hit score of 300.